ashish7408/docker-node-demo/README.md

 # 🚀 Dockerized Node.js App

-This is a simple Node.js application containerized with Docker.
-It can be used for learning Docker, Jenkins automation, or CI/CD basics.
+This is a Node.js application fully containerized using Docker.
+It’s designed as a DevOps starter project and is ideal for practicing CI/CD automation, Jenkins pipelines, container orchestration, and deploying to cloud platforms like AWS EC2.

 ---